 Jimmy Godfrey Mpungu founded the individual projects of the Child Care Project e.V. in October 2013 in the regions of Iganga and Mpigi, with help from his sister Esther and many others in Uganda.
 CCP is a small scale project, driven by Mr. Mpungu and his friends in Germany and many who have had longstanding vision of helping the community of their early childhood.

 Jimmy Godfrey Mpungu, *1968 in Uganda

-When Jim went to the United States to study there, he was always aware of the poverty of his country of origin and supported his grandmother’s work financially
+When Jim went to the United States to study there in the late 80s, he was always aware of the poverty of his country of origin and supported his grandmother’s work financially

 After her death, he and his sister Ester decided to continue the work of his grandmother in their community Iganga